-6.1.2.3.
+6.2.3.
 Costs of voting, C

 How do shocks to costs, C, affect shareholder turnout?
-In this subsection, we use a triple-differences approach to measure how the removal (or addition) of a certain voting method available to some shareholders differentially changes the costs of voting for the shareholders who prefer those methods.
+In this subsection, we use a tripledifferences approach to measure how the removal (or addition) of a certain voting method available to some shareholders differentially changes the costs of voting for shareholders who use those methods.
 In particular, we show that the bundle of materials that an account receives, which affects both its readily available information and its available voting methods, substantially impacts its likelihood of turning out.
 We then attribute the impact to the loss of the option to vote by mail or telephone (as opposed to internet) when that is the account's preferred voting method.
 In what follows we describe the setup.
-16